philipwalton/html-inspector/README.md

 For a more formal introduction, please refer to [this blog post](http://philipwalton.com/articles/introducing-html-inspector/) which goes into more detail as to why HTML Inspector was created and why you should consider using it.

-### News

-**The online hackathan site [ChallengePost](http://challengepost.com/) is sponsoring a competition to extend HTML Inspector.
-You can [register here](http://htmlinspector.challengepost.com) to enter.
-Submissions are due by November 13, 2013.**

 ## Getting Started

 The easiest way to try out HTML Inspector is to link to the source file hosted on [CDNJS](http://cdnjs.com/):